sankalpa2002/calculator_python/README.md

-# Calculator that can use for scientific calculations.
+# Calculator that can use for sciencetific calculations.
 ### A python code file

 ##### i will post a screenshot of a terminal to get an idia about how the code is worcking.